1965 Stella Poketby portable bicycle

 Meant for business

 Despite its doubtful road manners, the Poketby really is meant for business, as evidenced by the full equipment and quality construction.
-The frame features a built-in luggage rack, and there is an alloy side stand, generator lighting and alloy mudguards. folded poketby in rear of small hatchback Most of the alloy bits are by CLB (Charles Lozier Bourgoin) from St Chamond, near St Etienne (thanks Classic Lightweights).
+The frame features a built-in luggage rack, and there is an alloy side stand, generator lighting and alloy mudguards.
+Most of the alloy bits are by CLB (Charles Lozier Bourgoin) from St Chamond, near St Etienne (thanks Classic Lightweights).
 It fits into the rear of my small Toyota hatchback without the need to fold down the rear seat, and I think it's just light enough (at around 12kg) to be considered portable.

 Overall, the general standard of finish, and little details like the distinctly Gallic chainguard, reverse levers and fluted cranks, lend it a touch of class and credibility beyond what one would expect.
 Not without reason has the Poketby been called "la rolls de les mini velo" and become a much-loved institution in French collector circles.